 That conference opened up a whole new world to me.
 I learned that the names on the covers of the books I loved to read represented real people, normal folks who weren’t all that different from me.
 They sat on the grass and ate hot dogs and potato chips, just like the rest of us!

 After the conference, I wrote an article and mailed it out, and it got accepted by the first publisher I sent it to (little realizing at the time how unusual that was).
 I then sent out some play scripts I’d written for a drama team at church, and they got accepted too.
 I wrote more, got more acceptances (along with plenty of rejections as well, of course).
 I was on a roll!

 During this time, I was writing magazine articles, play scripts, devotionals, short stories, and Sunday school curriculum in my “spare time” (before work, during lunch, after work, and occasional weekends) and actually getting them published.
-Although Biola stopped hosting a writers conference in 1990, I attended others: ACW in Fullerton, Mount Hermon in northern California, and a couple in San Diego.
-I also did some critiquing for a friend’s manuscript critique service, which I really enjoyed.
+Although Biola stopped hosting a writers’ conference in 1990, I attended others: ACW in Fullerton, Mount Hermon in Northern California, and a couple in San Diego.
+I got an idea for a novel and joined a fiction writers’ critique group.
+I also did some critiquing for a friend’s manuscript critique service, which I thoroughly enjoyed.

-After a few months of wandering and wondering what God had in mind for me, my husband asked me what I loved doing more than anything in the world.
+After a few months of wandering and wondering what God had in mind for me, my husband asked me what I liked doing more than anything in the world.
 I answered without a moment’s hesitation.
-“Writing!
+“Write!
 But I can’t make a living at it … not yet, anyway.”
-He asked what I loved doing next best.
-I told him I enjoyed editing for the critique service because I liked helping other people improve their writing.
+He asked what I liked doing next best.
+I told him I enjoyed editing for the critique service because I loved helping other people improve their writing.
 He encouraged me to see if I could build that into a full-time career.